HermanRas/PHP_GOSSIP_NODE/README.md

 ## To Do
 - add version control to network auth before gossip
 - add network auth function
-- consider adding a can reach property to Node list based on last update
+- consider adding a can reach property to Node list based on last update with max fail to protect against dead node traffic lock/spam
-- consider adding a link from origen on MSG, so MSG's from origen can be removed with the node if a timeout has reached
+- on processor::register validate server.json
+- on server::start validate server.json
+- add server::start with params ignore json